OpenDataServices/os4d/docs/privacy-notice.md

 Data controller:\
 Open Data Services Co-operative Limited, 1st Floor, Holyoake House, Hanover Street, Manchester, Greater Manchester, England, M60 0AS. [inbox+opendataservices+443f+data-protection@plan.io](mailto:inbox+opendataservices+443f+data-protection@plan.io).\
-Contact us if would like a copy of the information held on you or if you believe that any information we are holding on you is incorrect or incomplete.
+Contact us if you would like a copy of the information held on you or if you believe that any information we are holding on you is incorrect or incomplete.

 You have the following rights concerning this data: